TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 ```
 Here are details relevant to each variable:
 - `CompetitionName` is the name of the current competition.
-- `Metadata` contains descriptive guidlines for the competition
+- `Metadata` contains descriptive guidelines for the competition
     - `CompetitionDescription` details the competition goal.
 This would be the outline of the task set for that particular competition.
-    - `Rules` is a self-explanitory collection.
+    - `Rules` is a self-explanatory collection.
 It contains the ruleset of the competition that competitors must obide.
-    - `MandatorySaveState` is a boolean representing wheather or not that competition provides a compulsary savestate file that competitors must use.
+    - `MandatorySaveState` is a Boolean representing whether or not that competition provides a compulsory savestate file that competitors must use.
-    - `CooperativeCompetition` is a boolean representing wheather or not competitors may or may not work together.
+    - `CooperativeCompetition` is a Boolean representing whether or not competitors may or may not work together.
 - DueDates contains information about the duration period of the competition.
     - `StartDate` is a `DateTime` object representing the day the competition begins.
     - `EndDate` is a `DateTime` object representing the day the competition end.